mahan-fcb/ThermoAGT/README.md

 # Deriving Atomic Distances and Orientations from PDBs:

-For structure-based model, you need to extract distance between Ca atoms and all angles (provided in dist_angl.py) For sequence-based model, you need to use predict disnatcne and contact map.
+For structure-based model, you need to extract distance between Ca atoms and all angles For sequence-based model, you need to use predict disnatcne and contact map.

 # Extraction of Physiochemical Properties:

-For physiochemical properties, use the properties.py script. you need to use DSSP to extract SS and SASA for structures you need to use BLAST+ or hhblits for MSA and pssm calculations.
+you need to use DSSP to extract SS and SASA for structures you need to use BLAST+ or hhblits for MSA and pssm calculations.

-Extract physiochemical properties either from sequences or PDB files.
+Extract physiochemical properties either from sequences or PDB files are provided in the codes.

 # MSA and Coevolutionary Features Extraction for sequences: